myxeliumcom/Psychepedia/README.md

 ## Peer Support Groups for Practitioners

 _Provide guidelines and exercises for facilitators to create and support effective peer groups.
-This will leverage prior art from Landmark by_ [_alexatwood@gmail.com_](mailto:alexatwood@gmail.com)
+This will leverage prior art from Landmark by Alex Atwood

 _Consider recommending_ [_covalent.live_](http:// founders@covalent.live)